Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: Introduction

 \section{Introduction}

-The paper initiates a study that integrates costly information acquisition, adaptive information sources, and sequential decision making.
-The motivation comes from numerous applications in which these elements not only play a fundamental role but also interact and influence each other in a rather complex, dynamic intertwined way.
+The paper introduces a new modeling framework and initiates a study that integrates costly information acquisition, adaptive information sources, and sequential decision making.
+The motivation comes from numerous applications in which these elements not only play a fundamental role but also interact and influence each other in a rather complex, stochastically intertwined way.

+\paragraph{Motivation.} Given the recent surge in generative AI \cite{bandi2023power,brynjolfsson2023generative,fui2023generative}, our framework is particularly valuable for studying the adoption of new AI technologies and subscription to new data services when seeking possible improvements in workflows and decision-making processes \cite{feder1984acquisition,godoe2012understanding,heiman2020marketing,usai2021unveiling}.
+In particular, with rapidly advancing but still immature AI technologies, institutions and firms interested in adopting these innovations may {\it not fully understand their potential and limitations} when integrated into existing systems.
+Therefore, it is essential for institutional decision-makers to thoroughly {\it collect information and assess new technologies} before implementation, while ensuring the {\it flexibility} to \textit{revert} to previous systems if the new solutions do not enhance workflow efficiency or if significant incompatibilities emerge \cite{stenbacka1994strategic}.
+Moreover, it is equally important for AI technology developers to understand whether providing the option to revert to older technologies would encourage companies, corporations and institutions to be more open to experimenting with new innovations \cite{claudy2015consumer,kaur2020innovation}.

+Such situations also frequently arise in today’s data-driven decision-making landscape.
+Companies in data-driven industries often face the challenge of choosing between standard and premium data services \cite{mariani2020exploring,pei2020survey}.
+A critical consideration is to {\it collect information and understand whether the marginal gains from premium data justify the additional costs}.
+For instance, Google may consider purchasing either standard user data or more granular user data from Reddit to train its algorithms for targeted advertising \cite{hu2021rise,li2021developers}.
+Before finalizing a purchase, Reddit could provide Google with a small sample of the granular data in batches.
+Based on the results, Google may then decide whether to proceed with the premium service or opt for the standard, familiar one.
+If the premium service does not meet expectations, {\it switching} to the standard service is, also, a viable option.